 For example, work associated with the 2020 inspection period, including preparing for and participating in the internal assessment meeting, and the development of the inspection schedule and assessment letter, shall all be charged to the appropriate 2020005 or 2020006 report number irrespective of when the work was performed.

-All assessmentrelated activities shall be charged to the CACs associated with the appropriate activity codes for baseline (ASM), emergency preparedness (ESM), and security (SSM), and assigned to report 20xx005 (for the mid-year planning letter), and report 20xx006 (for the annual assessment letter).
+All assessment-related activities shall be charged to the CACs associated with the appropriate activity codes for baseline (ASM), emergency preparedness (ESM), and security (SSM), and assigned to report 20xx005 (for the mid-year planning letter), and report 20xx006 (for the annual assessment letter).

 All activities associated with ongoing or quarterly assessments, including preparing for and conducting EOC public meetings, shall be charged to the associated quarterly integrated report.
 For example, if the EOC public meeting to discuss 2019 licensee performance is conducted in the third quarter of 2020, then the time spent on these activities should be charged to the third quarter resident integrated report (2020003).